austindatamanagement/RetailDemo/LabGuide300.md

 ## Objectives
 -   Learn how to enable Oracle Restful Data Services (ORDS) with APEX
 -   Learn how to import SQL queries as APIs in APEX
--   Learn how to create an API in APEX
+-   Learn how to create an API using APEX

 ## Required Artifacts